AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/about-image-video-profiles.md

 -->

-**To reprocess Dynamic Media assets in a folder**:
+**To reprocess Dynamic Media assets in a folder:**
-1. In Adobe Experience Manager, from the Assets page, navigate to a folder of Dynamic Media assets that has an Image Profile or a Video Profile assigned to it and for which you want to apply the **Scene7: Reprocess Asset** workflow,
+1. In Experience Manager, from the Assets page, navigate to an assets folder that has an Image Profile or a Video Profile assigned to it and for which you want to apply the **Scene7: Reprocess Asset** workflow.

     Folders that have an Image Profile or Video Profile assigned to it have the profile's name appear directly below the folder name in Card View.